 We all love Santa, don’t we?
-That’s why, we have kept our readers informed about how we can track Santa’s whereabouts in the past year and in 2010, as well.
-2012 is coming to an end and with technology’s help, we’ll try to find Santa Claus on the map, to be ready for his coming.
+That’s why, we have kept our readers informed about how we can track Santa’s whereabouts in the past as well.
+2014 is coming to an end and with technology’s help, we’ll try to find Santa Claus on the map, to be ready for his coming.
 Before Christmas Eve comes, we need to be prepared!

-The biggest change in this year is that NORAD ( the North American Aerospace Defense Command) has decided to break up the partnership with Google.
-Since 2007, NORAD has partenered with Google to locate Santa on the Google Maps.
-This year, Microsoft has decided to use this occasion to draw even more eyeballs to them.
+Back in 2012, NORAD (the North American Aerospace Defense Command) decided to break up the partnership with Google.
+Since 2007, NORAD had partenered with Google to locate Santa on the Google Maps.
+Since then, Microsoft decided to use the occasion to draw even more eyeballs to them.
 Therefore, if you’ll be using NORAD to track down Santa this year, you’ll have to rely on the Bing Maps in your quest.

 Unlike previous years, this year, NORAD is releasing multiple mobile apps for its Santa tracking service, even for Windows 8.
 Google isn’t to be found anywhere on the official page and it seems that even for the 3D experience of pursuing Santa, users will have to use Cesium, a company that, honestly, I didn’t hear about until now.
 But for those who’re looking for something from Google, you should know that you can follow NORAD’s YouTube Channel.